 Going The Extra Kilometre

 Most who come here to Dandong are happy to ogle at North Korea from a distance.
 Few, relatively speaking, take the next step and cross the river to enter the regressive totalitarian dictatorship itself, a niche adventure to say the least (and the majority that do are Chinese).
 Tomorrow I’ll do just that, crossing the Sino-Korean Friendship Bridge via rail the short distance to Sinuiju train station where my North Korean odyssey will begin in earnest.
 But I can’t help but question my timing, something I don’t seem very good at with regard to North Korea.
-Two-and-a-half-years ago my initial attempt to get to North Korea ended in frustration & inconvenience, my trip cancelled at the eleventh hour due to the Ebola outbreak in West Africa, a geographical region nowhere near the Korean Peninsula.
+Two-and-a-half-years ago my initial attempt to get to the DPRK ended in frustration & inconvenience, my trip cancelled at the eleventh hour due to the Ebola outbreak in West Africa, a geographical region nowhere near the Korean Peninsula.
 This time regional tensions are high – are they ever? – with young & pigheaded Kim Jong-un, determined to push forward with military modernisation, lobbing missiles around the region for fun of late.
 People are worried, the South Koreans & Japanese in particular, and outcomes remain uncertain.
 The Stalinist state is also a tad miffed right now, irked by a recent increase in UN economic sanctions against it.
 Suffice to say it’s not the ideal time, if there is indeed an ideal time, to be paying a visit to North Korea.
 That said, it – my visit to North Korea – will be brief, but with the US military seemingly “locked and loaded” and with Trump threatening less than a week ago to rain down “fire and fury” on Pyongyang, where I’ll spend the next few days, here’s hoping my timing isn’t that bad after all.